SublimeText/LaTeXTools/docs/available-builders.md

 Note that the script builder should be considered an advanced feature.
 Unlike the "traditional" builder it is not designed to "just work," and is not recommend for those new to using TeX and friends.
 You are responsible for making sure your setup works.
 Please read this section carefully before using the script builder.

-For the most part, the script builder works as described in the [Compiling LaTeX files](#compiling-latex-files) section *except that* instead of invoking either `texify` or `latexmk`, it invokes a user-defined series of commands.
+Instead of invoking either `texify` or `latexmk`, it invokes a user-defined series of commands.
 Note that although the Script Builder supports **Multi-file documents**, it does not support either the engine selection or passing other options via the `%!TEX` macros.

 The script builder is controlled through two settings in the *platform-specific* part of the `builder_settings` section of `LaTeXTools.sublime-settings`, or of the current project file (if any):